Lent 2026 Bible Study

 Lent does not answer every question about the future.
 What it does offer is clarity for today.

 Scripture reminds us that awakening often begins with repentance, humility, and prayer.
-Personal renewal often comes before cultural change.
+Often, personal renewal comes before cultural change.

 Lent is a starting point, not an endpoint.